Home » Garden » How to Start a Garden the Easy Way

-I’ve never mentioned this before, but several of our garden beds were started with the no-dig method to starting a garden.
+I’ve never mentioned this before, but several of our former garden beds were started with the lasagna gardening method.
+Have you ever heard of this method before?

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)